algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

   - Wine: The list of Wine Products that are stored in the database
   - Cheese: The list of Cheese Products that are stored in the database
   - Recipe: The list of Recipes that are stored in the database
-  - Match Score: The score of the match between the cheese and the wine based on the external API and the expert site
+  - Match Score: The score of the match between cheese and wine based on expert sites and knowledge

 ## 8. Website Functionalities